majharul-islam181/task_blogApp/README.md

 # Blog App.

-A new sample Flutter project
+A new sample Flutter project.
 # Features:
 Login, BlogList~page, Create New Blog, Update that blog, Delete blog.